 Typically you’ll arrive at the host facility on Sunday afternoon, and depart the following Saturday morning.
-Most of our builds occur Monday through Friday or Tuesday through Saturday.
-You should expect to work from about 8 a.m. to 5 p.m. each day.
-Our projects may include building a new house, repairs to an existing house, or another type of assignment that helps meet our goals within that community.
-Some of our hosts may plan an evening activity for your group, such as dinner with a Habitat family, but generally your evenings will be free.
+Most builds occur Monday through Friday or Tuesday through Saturday.
+You should expect to work from about 8:00 a.m. to 5:00 p.m. each day.
+Projects may include building a new house, repairs to an existing house, or another type of assignment that helps meet Habitat’s goals within that community.
+Some hosts may plan an evening activity for your group, such as dinner with a Habitat partner family, but generally your evenings will be free.

 What does the trip insurance cover?

 Part of your $30 program fee is applied to supplemental accidental medical insurance.
-Our policy will pay the deductible of your own insurance, as well as any costs exceeding your insurance limit, up to $250,000.
-If you do not have personal health insurance, you will be covered up to $250,000.
-Our insurance covers all participants who have an accident while participating in group activities, including building on-site and host-sponsored evening activities.
+This policy will pay the deductible of an individual’s own insurance, as well as any costs exceeding his or her insurance limit, up to $250,000.
+If a participant does not have personal health insurance, he or she will be covered up to $250,000.
+This insurance covers all participants who have an accident while participating in group activities, including building on-site and host-sponsored evening activities.